door7302/openjts/docs/config.md

 ## Configure Your Network Devices

-Apply this generic configuration on each router
+Apply this generic configuration on each router.

+> **Note:** you can have one single login/pwd and share it for both Netconf & gNMI services.

 ```junos
 edit exclusive